rittmananalytics/ra_attribution/README.md

 4. Run the package using `dbt build`.

-5. Optionally, provision a [self-hosted](https://github.com/lightdash/lightdash#quick-start) or [cloud-hosted] Lightdash instance and configure it to use the git repo used to host your copy of this project as its metrics layer.
+5. Optionally, provision a [self-hosted](https://github.com/lightdash/lightdash#quick-start) or [hosted-by Lightdash](https://lightdash.typeform.com/to/HFlicx4i?typeform-source=www.lightdash.com#source=website) Lightdash instance and configure it to use the git repo used to host your copy of this project as its metrics layer.

 ### DAG Lineage Graphs